svenmueller/sphere-stock-xml-export/README.md

 sphere-stock-xml-export
 =======================

-This project contains a full functional inventory export to create one XML file containing all product stock information.
-The code supports all possible data points and can be used within an elastic.io workflow or as command line tool.
+This project contains a full functional inventory export component.
+It outputs a single XML file containing all product stock information.
+The code supports all possible data points and can be used within an `elastic.io` workflow or as command line tool.
 It can be used to connect ERP systems as well as CRM tools to update product stock information between the different systems.

 ## How to develop
 [![Build Status](https://travis-ci.org/svenmueller/sphere-stock-xml-export.png?branch=master)](https://travis-ci.org/svenmueller/sphere-stock-xml-export)